Chart Color Schemes

 Infrastructure

-Twelve projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Mt Gravatt Centre Suburban Renewal Precinct Plan, Logan Road & Birdwood Road Mixed-Use Tower, Two Residential Buildings - Whitley Street, and Salina Towers.
-The following list details those likely to be most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 12 projects that are expected to impact the area.
+Notable projects include the Mt Gravatt Centre Suburban Renewal Precinct Plan, Logan Road & Birdwood Road Mixed-Use Tower, Two Residential Buildings - Whitley Street, and Salina Towers.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.